This post may contain affiliate links. Please read my disclosure for more info.

 And yet… I still stayed up late the night before my second c-section doing laundry and cleaning.
 I only wish I would have known how tired I was going to be the following day.

 If there’s anything you get from this post– it’s this.
-Rest the night before!
+Try your absolute best to get plenty of rest the night before.